 Listen on your Smart Speaker

-Simply ask your Amazon Alexa or Google Home to "Play Radio Newquay".
+Simply ask your Amazon Alexa or Google Home to "Launch Radio Newquay".
 Your assistant will do the rest!

 Listen on your Mobile or Tablet

 Simply download the FREE Radioplayer App from your App Store - just search for "UK Radioplayer"

 Listen online using your computer

 Just click the big black "LISTEN LIVE" button on this site.

 Mark Chapple - Station Manager, Founder and Director